 - Coordinate with your DRaaS vendor to schedule the next round of tests.

-When you have a DRaaS vendor that recognizes the importance of testing a cloud disaster recovery plan, you are much more likely to have a successful recovery when it's needed.
+When you have a DRaaS vendor that recognizes the importance of cloud disaster recovery plan testing, you are much more likely to have a successful recovery when it's needed.

 Select the right DRaaS vendor for your organization